-- The student must currently be enrolled at KIPP. - The student is expected to be confined at home or hospital bedside for a minimum of 4 weeks. - The student is confined at home or hospital bedside for medical reasons only. - The student's medical condition is documented by a physician licensed to practice in the United States.
+- The student is expected to be confined at home or hospital bedside for a minimum of 4 weeks. - The student is confined at home or hospital bedside for medical reasons only. - The student's medical condition is documented by a physician licensed to practice in the United States.